How to Manage Proteinuria

 Protein In Urine While Pregnant

 Protein in your urine during pregnancy can be a sign of preeclampsia.
 Preeclampsia is a serious condition that occurs during pregnancy and involves physical symptoms such as high blood pressure and proteinuria.
 If you have a history of preeclampsia or suspect you have protein in your urine, you should speak to your doctor immediately.
 They will tell you the best way to manage your health during your pregnancy.
-Proteinuria related to pregnancy usually goes away after the baby is born2.
+Proteinuria related to pregnancy usually goes away after the baby is born.

 Urinalysis test strips can help to detect protein levels in the urine.